lheisey/ppv-ngg/README.txt

 == Changelog ==

+= 1.1.3 =
+* Update gulp plugin dependencies
+* Update simplelightbox version from 2.7.2  to 2.8.0

 = 1.1.2 =
 * Create separate files for initialization of SimpleLightbox and JustifiedGallery JS
 * Do not enqueue now unused ppv-ngg-main.js